snafis/TIL/27-learn-golang-for-great-good/README.md

 ## Program 1: Greeter

 Let's start by writing a simple Go program that will greet a user with a welcome message.
 This is a canonical "Hello, World" program.
-The program will print `Welcome, <user>` to the console. **`<user>` will be replaced by user's name like `Welcome, Shekhar Gulati`.**
+The program will print `Welcome, <user>` to the console. **`<user>` will be replaced by user's name like `Welcome, Shifath Nafis`.**

 Now that we know what program we want to write let's spend some time thinking about how we might write such a program in any programming language.
 Think about it I am waiting!